Stop Islamization of America: 2011

 In 2011, the Southern Poverty Law Center named SIOA an anti-Muslim hate group, calling it a "propaganda powerhouse" that paints moderate Muslims as radical terrorists.
 Geller described the SPLC listing as a "badge of honor" and later, in 2015, stated to CNN, "Who designated the SPLC as a legitimate authority?
 They are a radical leftist group who targets patriots, vets and even GOP presidential candidates.
 They have never named a jihadi group as a hate group."

-In July and August 2011, Geller and Spencer were discussed in the media because Norwegian mass-murderer Anders Behring Breivik's anti-Muslim manifesto quoted Spencer at length, and also cited Geller's blog.
+In July and August 2011, Geller and Spencer were discussed in the media because Norwegian terrorist Anders Behring Breivik's anti-Muslim manifesto quoted Spencer at length, and also cited Geller's blog.
 According to Heidi Beirich, deputy director of SPLC, Geller and Spencer's writings were "the primary sources for the anti-Muslim propaganda that had helped give voice" to Breivik's 1500+ page manifesto.
 SIOA published a statement jointly with Jihad Watch and Stop Islamisation of Europe condemning Breivik's attack.

 2012

 In 2012, SIOA sponsored ads in the public transit systems of New York City, Washington, D.C., and Chicago reading, "In any war between the civilized man and the savage, support the civilized man.
 Support Israel.
 Defeat Jihad."
 The New York Metropolitan Transportation Authority (MTA) initially refused to display them.
 The authority's decision was ruled unconstitutional by Judge Paul A. Engelmayer of the United States District Court for the Southern District of New York in July 2012.
 Judge Engelmayer held that SIOA's ad was "core political speech" protected by the First Amendment.
+(Note: Multiple references:)

 Rabbis for Human Rights, the Sojourners Community, and United Methodist Women all sponsored subway ads countering SIOA's original ad and promoting religious tolerance.
 The Jewish Council for Public Affairs called SIOA's ad "bigoted, divisive, and unhelpful", and Steve Gutow, its president, said, "The fact that ads have been placed in the subway attacking Israel does not excuse the use of attack ads against Muslims."
 William McGurn, a former speechwriter for George W. Bush, wrote an op-ed in the Wall Street Journal supporting the ads, arguing that "savage" was an appropriate term to describe jihadists, and criticizing "our new political correctness".

 During the 2012 tax year, the organization reported total revenue of $157,870.00, no employee salary or compensation, and total operating expenses of $296,044.00.